Criteria for Success

 - attract people who would read your future paper

 - explain to them why you’re performing your research

 - present to them the critical problems on which you want feedback

 In contrast, a vague purpose such as “to tell people about what I’ve done” doesn’t concretize how to design your poster.

 When and where will this poster be used?
 Successful posters are designed for a targeted audience at a single event.
 Posters designed for multiple purposes, for example, for use during a conference and then for use as a stand-alone manuscript-on-a-wall, tend to do poor jobs on both fronts.

 How will this poster be used?
 In most cases, you’ll be standing next to your poster, in which case you’ll be using it in the same way people use a pen and paper to explain their ideas and results.
 Unlike a pen and paper however, the figures and data can be clean, clear, and attractive.

 If you’re not standing next to your poster, what can it accomplish?
 Even if you’re not there to meet your audience and explain your work in person, your poster can still accomplish a lot.
-For examples, the reader might be impressed and make note of your name and/or lab group; they might contact you to follow up with some direction questions; the poster can influence their own research.
-However, if you won’t be standing next to it to speak with your audience, then your poster must be able to standalone.
+For example, the reader might be impressed and make note of your name and/or lab group, they might contact you to follow up with some direction questions, or the poster might influence their own research.
+However, if you won’t be standing next to it to speak with your audience, then your poster must be able to stand alone.
 That is, without making the poster too “wordy,” you need to support each figure with enough text to explain its contents and implications.

 There are no hard-and-fast rules about what should or shouldn’t go on a poster.
 Think instead about what will be useful.
 To answer, “should I put my detailed protocol on my poster?”
 Ask yourself, “will that draw or deter my audience?
 Will it be useful to have on-hand during a conversation?
 Should I just have a copy of my protocol in my pocket instead?
 Do I want someone to be able to take a picture of it while I’m away from my poster?”